RocketDerp/April14_2025/Grim_Blunt/Donald_Trump_SuperStar.md

 .

-# Trump Superstar Charm
+### Trump Superstar Charm, Starstruck

-As Trump says, when you are *a star*, the rules change.
+As Trump says, when you are *a star*, the rules of human behavior change.
 Starstruck audience.
+(As became world famous on Putin's birthday, October 7: https://en.wikipedia.org/wiki/Donald_Trump_Access_Hollywood_tape )

 &nbsp;